1Password SCIM Bridge

 2. Select your scimsession secret for 1Password from the list of secrets.

-3. In the “Secret value” section, choose Retrieve secret value.
-Then choose Plaintext and click Edit.
+3. In the “Secret value” section, select Retrieve secret value.
+Then select Plaintext, then select Edit.

 4. Encode the new scimsession file with Base64url encoding, then copy it and enter it into the scimsession secret value.

-5. Click Save, then restart your scim-bridge container.
+5. Select Save, then restart your scim-bridge container.

 Then reconnect your identity provider.